simondlevy/BreezyArduCAM/README.md

 This repository contains an Arduino library and examples for the popular ArduCAM Mini camera.
-I've taken the code in the original ArduCAM Arduino [repository](https://github.com/ArduCAM/Arduino) and simplifed the API, so you can write new appications in a minimal amount of code.
-Each example (streaming JPEG images, BMP snapsho) has a corresponding Python script that you can run on your host computer.
+I've taken the code in the original ArduCAM Arduino [repository](https://github.com/ArduCAM/Arduino) and simplified the API, so you can write new applications in a minimal amount of code.
+Each example (streaming JPEG images, BMP snapshot) has a corresponding Python script that you can run on your host computer.

 I am currently supporting only the ArduCAM Mini 2MP, but may add support for other cameras if I end